Our Services

 Helpful Resources

-Deep REM sleep is essential for consolidating memories, pruning neural connections, and regulating emotions.
-Without it you may feel exhausted and struggle to store or recall new information.
+Deep REM sleep plays a critical role in memory consolidation, neural pruning, and emotional regulation.
+When you don't get enough REM sleep, you may feel exhausted, mentally foggy, and struggle to store or recall new information.

 Sleep isn't just downtime.
 It's an active process where your brain organizes information, consolidates memories, and restores energy.
 When you miss out on deep REM (Rapid Eye Movement) sleep, it disrupts these vital processes—often leading to exhaustion and short term memory loss.